 Each door is electrically locked and monitored.
 The control electronics then generates a control signal to indicate when the door is closed and secure.
 Each controller also has a control input that will prevent the releasing of the locking device.
 By cross connecting these control signals, the door controllers communicate the door status, and only open one door at any given time.

 The simplest interlock Access Control System would have two doors and standard systems can be made up to four doors.
-Individual doors may be controlled by a: P1, P3 controller and / or an interlock controller.
+Individual doors may be controlled by an online or stand alone controller and / or an interlock controller.

 2089 Interlock Controller